Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 `load_data(country, xlim, ylim, domain, var)`

+1. **country**: character.
+Name of the country
+2. **domain**: character.
+CORDEX-CORE domain in which the country is located.
+For example, Kenya is in AFR-22
+3. **xlim**: numerical of length 2.
+Longitude limits for the customize selected region.
+When country =NULL
+4. **ylim**: numerical of length 2.
+Latitude limits for the customize selected region.
+When country =NULL
+5. **var**: character.
+Variable to load.
+Accepted arguments are pr, tasmax, tasmin, sfcWind, tas.

 ### Climate change signal

 This function allows the user to look at model agreement in the sign of the climate change signal (as defined by the IPCC) as well as the mean of climate change signal (average deviation from historical period) and standard deviation of the climate change signal (between models standard deviation).
 When precipitation is selected (var="pr), values refer to annual total precipitation while when temperature variables are selected ("tasmax" or "tasmin"), mean annual temperature is considered.
 When a threshold argument is specified, then climate change signal refers to number of days.
 For example, annual number of days in which precipitation was lower than 1 mm compared to baseline.
 This function has several arguments.

 `climate_change_signal(data, save, plot_name, season, lowert, uppert, int_month, palette, consecutive, duration, prov.country)`

 1. **save**: logical.
 Used to save or not the plots
 2. **plot_name**: Character.Specify the name of the plot
 3. **season**: numerical.
 Season of interest
 4. **lowert**: numerical.
-Lower threshold
+Lower threshold.
+Default is NULL
 5. **uppert**: numerical.
-Upper threshold
+Upper threshold.
+Default is NULL
 6. **int_month**: Numerical.
 Automatic plotting by season.
-Can either take 6 or 3
+Can either take 6 or 3.
+Default is NULL
 7. **palette**: character.
-User specified color palette
+User specified color palette.
+Default is NULL
 8. **consecutive**: logical.
 Whether consecutive days should be considered.
-To be used on conjunction with uppert/lowert and duration
+To be used on conjunction with uppert/lowert and duration.
+Default is FALSE
 9. **duration**: charachter.
 When "max", maximum duration of consecutive days above/below a certain threshold is calculated.
-When "total", total number of days with at least 6 consecutive days, above/below a certain threshold
+When "total", total number of days with at least 6 consecutive days, above/below a certain threshold.
+Default is "max"
 10. **prov.country**: charachter.
-Country for visualization of provinces
+Country for visualization of provinces.
+Default is NULL

 Below an example of the climate_change_signal function: